smarter-sh/community/community-membership.md

 participation.
 It is inevitable that people's focuses will change over time and they are not expected to be actively contributing forever.

-However, being a member of one of the Kubernetes GitHub organizations comes with an [elevated set of permissions].
-These capabilities should not be used by those that are not familiar with the current state of the Kubernetes project.
+However, being a member of one of the Smarter GitHub organizations comes with an [elevated set of permissions].
+These capabilities should not be used by those that are not familiar with the current state of the Smarter project.

-Therefore members with an extended period away from the project with no activity will be removed from the Kubernetes GitHub Organizations and will be required to go through the org membership process again after re-familiarizing themselves with the current state.
+Therefore members with an extended period away from the project with no activity will be removed from the Smarter GitHub Organizations and will be required to go through the org membership process again after re-familiarizing themselves with the current state.

 ### How inactivity is measured

-Inactive members are defined as members of one of the Kubernetes Organizations with **no** contributions across any organization within 12 months.
+Inactive members are defined as members of one of the Smarter Organizations with **no** contributions across any organization within 12 months.
 This is measured by the CNCF [DevStats project].